 The following chapter and clauses describe the approaches followed by the working group to define a lane numbering scheme.
-Where an approach was investigated but no solution, the challenges and reasons are described for discarding the approach (clause 4.1 and clause 4.2).
+Where an approach was investigated that does not provide an adequate solution, the challenges and reasons are described for discarding the approach (clause 4.1 and clause 4.2).
 The most suitable approach is presented in clause 4.3 and applied to the scenario of the previous chapter.
 The expected results for doing so are described in clause 4.4.